dev-cafe/branching-model/index.md

 Tagging a specific commit with a release version creates the actual release.
 We recommend to use annotated tags because they contain the author of the tag.

+## Bugfixes

+- Bugfixes can be directed either towards `release/X.Y.Z`, or `release/X.Y`, or `master`, depending on the intent.
-Each new bugfix requires a bump in the **patch** number, signalled by creating a new tag.
+- Bugfixes directed towards `release/X.Y.Z` require to bump the patch number, signalled by creating a new tag.

-## Porting of changes

 - Important bugfixes in a given `release/X.Y.Z` can, if necessary, be ported to `release/X.Y` and further to `master` by merging.
 - Important bugfixes in `master` can, if necessary, be ported to `release/X.Y` and